chuckcranor/abt-snoozer/README.md

 * basic-snoozer: Same as the above, but using the abt-snoozer library to make sure that the idle execution stream sleeps while waiting.

-## To Do:

-* Add licensing (take into account that portions are based on modified code from Argobots)